 It took two more prototype generations, lots of work, and the help of several teams of undergraduate and graduate students to ultimately arrive at the current design.
 The current production design is assembled by the company from standard, off-the-shelf parts, and from custom parts manufactured in the Central Texas region of the United States.

 I grew up in Austin, Texas, obtaining degrees in Mechanical Engineering at the University of Texas in Austin.
 In 2002 I was blessed with the opportunity to join the engineering faculty at Baylor University to teach and pursue my research interests in Biomechanics.
 I greatly enjoy working with students at Baylor and teaching courses including Statics, Machine Design, Biomechanics, and the capstone Engineering Design course.

 I am also truly blessed with a wonderful wife, Margie, and four wonderful children, Abigail, Anna, Noah, and Daniel.
 They each amaze me in their own special ways.

 Since youth I have prayed that God would develop and use the talents and abilities He gave me to honor Him and to be a blessing to other people.
-I believe The Saddle and its technology is a gift from Him, and I truly hope it can and will be a great blessing to many people.
+I believe Chariot and its technology is a gift from Him, and I truly hope it can and will be a great blessing to many people.